MahdiAhmadnejad/Navigation-Component-android/README.md

 The app has two screens: a home screen and a detail screen.
 You can navigate between the two screens by clicking the buttons on the home screen.

-some new options will be added soon!
+some new features will be added soon!

 The app uses the Navigation component to manage navigation between the two screens.
 The Navigation component provides a number of benefits, including: